-Pursuant to this section, the department may distribute money appropriated by the legislature to pay commercial crop damage caused by wild deer or elk in the amount of up to ten thousand dollars per claim, unless following an appeal the department is ordered to pay more (see RCW 77.36.130
+Pursuant to this section, the department may distribute funds appropriated by the legislature to pay commercial crop damage caused by wild deer or elk in the amount of up to ten thousand dollars per claim, unless following an appeal the department is ordered to pay more (see RCW 77.36.130

 (2)).
 The department shall develop claim procedures and application forms consistent with this section for cash compensation of commercial crop damage.
 Partnerships with other public and private organizations to assist with completion of applications, assessment of damage, and to provide funding for compensation are encouraged.

 Filing a claim:

-(1) Owners who have worked with the department and have a valid damage prevention cooperative agreement or a department approved checklist to prevent deer or elk damage, or a waiver from the director, yet still experience loss and meet eligibility requirements, may file a claim for cash compensation.
+(1) Claimants who have cooperated with the department and have a valid damage prevention cooperative agreement or a department approved checklist to prevent deer or elk damage, or a waiver from the director, yet still experience loss and meet eligibility requirements, may file a claim for cash compensation.

 (2) The claimant must notify the department within seventy-two hours of discovery of crop damage and at least seventy-two hours prior to harvest of the claimed crop.

-(3) A complete, written claim must be submitted to the department within sixty days of when the damage stops.
+(3) A complete written claim and completed crop assessment must be submitted to the department within sixty days of harvest.

-(4) Owners may only file one claim per year.
-Multiple partners in a farming operation are considered one owner.
+(4) Claimants may only file one claim per year.
+Multiple partners in a farming operation are considered one claimant.
 Operations involving multiple partners must designate a "primary grower" to receive payment from the department.

 (5) The claim form declaration must be signed, affirming that the information provided is factual and truthful per the certification set out in RCW 9A.72.085

 , before the department will process the claim.

-(6) In addition to a completed claim form, an applicant must provide:
+(6) In addition to a completed claim form, a claimant must provide:

-(a) A copy of applicant's Schedule F of Form 1040, Form 1120, or other applicable forms filed with the Internal Revenue Service or other documentation indicating the applicant's gross sales or harvested value of commercial crops for the previous tax year.
+(a) A copy of claimant's Schedule F of Form 1040, Form 1120, or other applicable forms filed with the Internal Revenue Service or other documentation indicating the claimant's gross sales or harvested value of commercial crops for the previous tax year.